2022–23 SIU Edwardsville Cougars men's basketball team: Regular season

 The Morehead State Eagles were the preseason pick to win the OVC championship.
 They traveled to Edwardsville to show the league-leading SIUE Cougars why.
 The Eagles shot 56% with six 3 pointers to take a ten point halftime lead.
 Ray'Sean Taylor's season high 24 points and DeeJuan Pruitt's 11 could not offset the five Morehead State players in double figures.
 "There was a level of frustration throughout the game,".
 SIUE Head Coach Brian Barone said.
 "You feel like you string two or three plays together and it is still an eight or nine point game."
 Morehead shot 47 percent both from the field (22 of 46) and from the three-point line (9 of 19), while SIUE hit only 38 percent (20 of 52) from the field while being a perfect 11 of 11 from the free-throw line.
 Despite having their four game win streak snapped, the Cougars remain in first place in the OVC.

-The Southern Indiana Screaming Eagles avemged its home loss to the Cougars by jumping to an 8-0 opening lead and hit eight first-half three-pointers to take a 38-22 halftime lead.
+The Southern Indiana Screaming Eagles avenged its home loss to the Cougars by jumping to an 8-0 opening lead and hit eight first-half three-pointers to take a 38-22 halftime lead.
 SIUE shot only 35 percent for the game, while ISU shot 44.
 The Screaming Eagles held a double digit lead through most of the game.
 The Cougars able to close to only six points with just over two minutes left to play, but the visitors held on for the 82-72 win.
 SIUE was led in scoring with 19 points by both Ray'Sean Taylor and Shamar Wright.
 DeeJuan Pruitt's seventh career double-double with 10 points and a season-high 15 rebounds was more than offset by USI's Jacob Polakovich scoring 16 points and pulling down 23 rebounds while two other Eagles outscored him.
 The Cougars remain in first place in the OVC but are now in a six-way tie.

 Thirty points and five steals by Ray'Sean Taylor and DeeJuan Pruitt's eighth career double-double were not enough to hold off hot shooting Tennessee Tech, who gave the Cougars their third consecutive loss.